 April 18, 2019

-There are many types of color blindness.
-One type of color blindness is protan color blindness.
-It is similar to deutan color blindness because it is a type of red-green color blindness.
-However, it affects the red cones versus the green cones in your eyes.
+Protan color blindness is a type of red-green color blindness that affects the red cones in your eyes.
 If you have protan color blindness, you are less sensitive to the color red.
-While it may seem like you would only have a hard time distinguishing the colors red and green, it also affects other colors.
 If you have protan color blindness, you also have a hard time recognizing blue and green colors.

 There are two types of protan color blindness: protanopia and protanomaly.